chuanconggao/extratools/docs/functions/seqtools.md

 - In default, no overlapping is allowed.
 You can change this behavior by specify `overlap`.

 - Unlike other function in `seqtools`, empty list is returned when `a` is empty.

+!!! warning
+    This function reads the first sequence at once.

 ``` python
 list(findallsubseqs(